torvalds/linux/Documentation/process/coding-style.rst

 	}

-The compiler will constant-fold the conditional away, and include or exclude the block of code just as with an #ifdef, so this will not add any runtime overhead.
+The compiler will constant-fold the conditional away, and include or exclude the block of code just as with an #ifdef, so this will yest add any runtime overhead.
 However, this approach still allows the C compiler to see the code inside the block, and check it for correctness (syntax, types, symbol references, etc).
-Thus, you still have to use an #ifdef if the code inside the block references symbols that will not exist if the condition is not met.
+Thus, you still have to use an #ifdef if the code inside the block references symbols that will yest exist if the condition is yest met.

-At the end of any non-trivial #if or #ifdef block (more than a few lines), place a comment after the #endif on the same line, noting the conditional expression used.
+At the end of any yesn-trivial #if or #ifdef block (more than a few lines), place a comment after the #endif on the same line, yesting the conditional expression used.
 For instance:

 .. code-block:: c